Things to do

 The 100m curved jetty is used by commercial fishermen and is lit up at night for those keen for night fishing.
 A boat ramp is located on the west side of the jetty and there’s a fish cleaning area in the car park.

-Near the Jetty is the Dolly Graham Memorial playground with a range of swings, a slide, climbing equipment and a basketball hoop.
+Near the beach and jetty is the Dolly Graham Memorial playground with a range of swings, a slide, monkey bars, climbing equipment and a basketball hoop.